RohanKUMAR77/airflow-premier-league-and-twitter-data-pipeline/README.md

 YOU SHOULD UPLOAD YOUR OWN JSON FILE IN THE FOLDER "Data/Logins" ("Logins" folder should be created).
-THIS JSON FILE FOLLOWS THAT STRUCTURE BELOW :
+This JSON file follows the structure bellow :

 {
   "username": "twitter_account_username",